Special Collections Library

 |Friday||10:00 AM - 5:00 PM|

 The Special Collections Library is open to students, faculty, visiting researchers, and members of the community.
-Our collections do not circulate; requested material can be used in our reading room on the eighth floor of the Hatcher Graduate Library.
+Our collections do not circulate; requested material can be used in our reading room on the sixth floor of the Hatcher Graduate Library.
 We encourage you to contact us in advance of your visit.

 Photography is allowed, and photocopying and digital reproduction services are available, upon request, subject to the physical condition of the item and relevant copyright laws.